thomashenson/top-formatter/README.md

 ### WIP

+#### csv

+- Issue with the csv output where some COMMAND values seperated with a space are being added to a seperate column.
+Will need to amend the regex.

 #### json

-- Issue with the json output where values seperated with a space are being added to a seperate column.
-Will need to amend the regex.
+- As json is converted from csv, pieces of certain COMMAND values are being missed.
+Related to csv issue.